 Although you may expect that, as a common law spouse, you have the same rights and obligations as married spouses, this is not the case.
-It is important to know and understand the distinctions between married and cohabitating spouses in order to protect yourself in the event that your relationship breaks down.
+It is important to know and understand Ontario common law and the distinctions between married and cohabitating spouses in order to protect yourself in the event that your relationship breaks down.

 With a history of representing clients that spans over 20 years, we at Feldstein Family Law Group P.C. understand the intricacies of common law and cohabitation.
-Our Ontario family lawyers can provide helpful insight regarding your rights as a common law spouse, and we can protect these in any legal matter affecting property and assets, children, support, or separation.
+Our family lawyers can provide helpful insight regarding your rights as a common law spouse in Ontario, and we can protect these in any legal matter affecting property and assets, children, support, or separation.

 Under the Family Law Act (FLA), there is equal division of financial gains of the marriage.
 The net family property is found for both spouses, and then the wealthier of the two pays half of the difference to the other spouse.
 There is limited judicial oversight and spouses are free to dispose of assets other than the matrimonial home.
 However, the FLA property regime only applies to “spouses” as defined in s.1 of the FLA.
 Therefore, only married spouses and not cohabitating spouses may benefit from an equalization of family property.